oscarbranson/cbsyst/CONTRIBUTING.md

 ### Tests

-Currently using the unittest module, and testing via ``setup.py test``.
+Currently using the unittest module, and testing via ``python -m unittest``.

 Current unittests check internal consistency of functions against stable-state reference values, and compare the output of Csys against reference carbon speciation data.